 • Debris in the induction system

 For Turbo Repair, Ledom’s Is Your Shop

 Ledom’s Repair can help, if you suspect or notice turbo problems.
 We have a team of experienced repair experts equipped with the right tools for turbo repair.
-We will inspect every component with care and identify problems and potential problems that may arise in the future.

 NEED MAINTENANCE OR REPAIR?